OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The final step is the creation of a top level Assembly which defines the problem using DrivingSim and the vehicle assembly.
-The top level Assembly is a container that can be thought of as the workspace where the model is built, or the container that ulimately contains the entire model.
+The top level Assembly is a container that can be thought of as the workspace where the model is built, or the container that ultimately contains the entire model.
 Functionally, it's no different than an assembly such as Vehicle.py; this implies that any OpenMDAO model can be packaged up and inserted into some other model as a component.
 Generally, the top level Assembly contains one or more Components or Assemblies.
-It may also contain a solution Driver, or it may just rely on sequential exeuction based on the data flow.
+It may also contain a solution Driver, or it may just rely on sequential execution based on the data flow.

 The first problem we would like to solve is a single objective optimization problem where we adjust some subset of the design variables to minimize the 0-60 acceleration time.
 The chosen design variables are the bore and spark angle; the optimal value